-Data Collection and Editing: For consistency across modes, the paper version is considered the master questionnaire and the web and Computer Assisted Telephone Interview (CATI) instruments are built to model the paper instrument.
+Data Collection and Editing: For consistency across modes, the paper version is considered the master questionnaire and the Computer Assisted Telephone Interview (CATI), Computed Assisted Self Interview (CASI), and Mobile Computer Assisted Personal Interview (mCAPI) instruments are built to model the paper instrument.
 Questionnaire content and format are evaluated annually through a specifications process where requests for changes are evaluated and approved or disapproved.
 Input may vary from question wording or formatting to a program change involving the deletion or modification of current questions or addition of new ones.
 If there are significant changes to either the content or format proposed, a NASS survey methodologist will pre-test the changes for usability.
-Prior to the start of data collection, all modes of instruments are reviewed and web and CATI instruments are thoroughly tested.
+Prior to the start of data collection, all modes of instruments are reviewed and the paper, mCAPI, CASI and CATI instruments are thoroughly tested.

 All federal data collections require approval by the Office of Management and Budget (OMB).
 NASS must document the public need for the data, apply sound statistical practice, prove the data does not already exist elsewhere, and ensure the public is not excessively burdened.
-The Hogs and Pigs Report questionnaire must display an active OMB number that gives NASS the authority to conduct the survey, a statement of the purpose of the survey and the use of the data being collected, a response burden statement that gives an estimate of the time required to complete the form, a confidentiality statement that the respondent's information will only be used for statistical purposes in combination with other producers, and a statement saying that response to the survey is voluntary and not required by law.
+The questionnaire must display an active OMB number that gives NASS the authority to conduct the survey, a statement of the purpose of the survey and the use of the data being collected, a response burden statement that gives an estimate of the time required to complete the form, a confidentiality statement that the respondent's information will only be used for statistical purposes in combination with other producers, and a statement saying that response to the survey is voluntary and not required by law.